ishxn-s11/Astro-ML/Handling-FITS-File/ReadMe.md

 The Actual Scientific Data Such As:

-Images Of Stars, Galaxies, Or Planets
+a.Images Of Stars, Galaxies, Or Planets

-Spectral Data
+b.Spectral Data

-Data Tables
+c.Data Tables

-Where FITS Files Are Used
+Where FITS Files Are Used:

 Data From Telescopes Like The Hubble Space Telescope